The Ajax security system informs users about alerts and events using three types of notifications: push notifications, SMS, and phone calls.

 |Types of system events||What happened||Types of notification|

-Ajax apps can notify the users of hub loses connection with the server using a standard push-notification sound or a siren sound (enabled by default).
+Ajax apps can notify the users of hub looses connection with the server using a standard push-notification sound or a siren sound (enabled by default).

-- Push notifications are sent by the Ajax Cloud server on the internet to the user’s Ajax app.
+- Push notifications are sent by the Ajax Cloud server over the internet to the user’s Ajax app.

 If some users do not have access to the notification feed in the app, they cannot receive push notifications.